 John Misselbrook joined the Healthcare Infection Society in March 2017, previously having held the position of Deputy CEO and Director of Finance for the Biochemical Society.
 John is a Chartered Certified Accountant and brings extensive experience across a breadth of commercial and third sector organisations.

-Aggie Bak joined the Society in September 2018.
+Aggie Bak joined the Society in September 2018 as Researcher in Evidence Synthesis.
 She has previously worked as a Research Assistant in the Richard Wells Research Centre, University of West London, where majority of her work involved conducting guidelines and systematic reviews in the topics of Healthcare Associated Infections.
-Aggie holds a BSc in Human Nutrition and MSc in Cancer Biology, and is currently pursuing a PhD in the University of West London.
+Aggie holds a BSc in Human Nutrition and MSc in Cancer Biology, and recently achieved a PhD.